Sidekick service and the Custom Protocol Gateway

 There are cases when a "driver" connecting such a device may hold back the response for a certain period of time, in order to check if an install command will be fired.
 This is not considered to be a good practice, as the device is artificially held online thus using valuable GSM resources.

-Instead, we recommend adding a sidekick service to Bosch IoT Things, which receives the commands all the time, and fills a local cache for preparing the next response to the device.
+Instead, we recommend adding a sidekick service to the digital twin layer, which receives the commands all the time, and fills a local cache for preparing the next response to the device.

-Within a campaign in Bosch IoT Rollouts the install command is sent to Bosch IoT Things.
+Within a campaign in the software update layer the install command is sent to the digital twin layer.

 The install command can be received by a sidekick service even though the device is not online.

-The command is not sent to the protocol gateway, as it would only be sent when Bosch IoT Hub recognizes the device as online
+The command is not sent to the protocol gateway, as it would only be sent when the device connectivity layer recognizes the device as online.

 The sidekick service can translate the received information and store it in a custom format back in the thing (or in its own DB).